Acknowledgements

 1. OVHcloud — Startup Program

 Between February 2024 and February 2025, the OVHcloud Startup Program provided cloud credits that supported the early technical work behind SAMRoute.
 We thank the OVHcloud Startup Program team for their trust at a stage when the only thing we could offer back was effort.
-The credit window has since ended and our production hosting continues with OVHcloud on a standard commercial basis.
+The credit window has since ended, and OVHcloud continues to carry our web-fronts and CDN on a standard commercial basis.

 2. FFE — Fundación de los Ferrocarriles Españoles